littlehacker26/Discriminator-Cooperative-Unlikelihood-Prompt-Tuning/README.md

 ## Main File Description
-- `discrimination.py`: discriminator training(i.e., detoxic classifier and sentiment classifier), and disriminator-based method generation
+- `discrimination.py`: discriminator training(i.e., detoxic classifier and sentiment classifier), and pure disriminator-based(FUDGE) generation
 - `prompt_tuning.py`: the implemetation of vanilla prompt-tuning; it contains the vanilla prompt training and prompt-based generation
 - `distill_tuning.py`: the implemetation of DisCup; it contains the discriminator cooperative unlikelihood prompt training and prompt-based generation
 - `/script`: it  contains the bashes command for model trainng and controllable text generation